Inspiring and sharing

 Interview with TechnoLatinas within the series "Latinas que Inspiran" ("Inspiring Latin Women").
 I was the first in this series of interviews, 12th February 2021.
 The interview is available at the following link.

 Recital.
 "The boundaries of jazz".
 Manchester Jazz Society.
 Manchester, United Kingdom, 10th February 2021.

-Interview by Google within the series “CS on Air – Women in Engineering” to encourage women into science and engineering, with more than 2,378 views.
+Interview by Google within the series “CS on Air – Women in Engineering” to encourage women into science and engineering.
 12th March, 2013.
 Google rarely interviews people outside the organisation.

 Contributor to the exhibition “Alan Turing and Life’s Enigma” in the Manchester Museum about Alan Turing’s morphogenesis.
 From 24th March to 18th November 2012.
 Part of the Manchester Science Festival.